fantomtracks/star-wars/README.md

 # front base
-Starter SCSS + webpack for front project.
+Star Wars project.

 ## How to install
 ### Requirements
 - node.js (node v14.15.0)
+- php

 ### Install the system
 On first install run this command: